 species can also be differentiated by the characters below, but

-in practice these are almost impossible to see, even in photos:
+in practice these are difficult to see except perhaps in good photos:

 head profile: the